pulibrary/dls-handbook/work_cycles.md

 1. Determine if anyone's work is blocked.
 1. Connect with the team.
 1. Find pairing opportunities for the next work day.
-1. If it's a friday, determine a runner for the following week.

 ### Work Cycle Wrap-up